hssnx/github-activity-generator/README.md

 ## ⚠️ Disclaimer

 It is not meant for cheating.
-But if others are judging you based on your github contributions, then you then deserve to see you rich github profile.
+But if others are judging you based on your github contributions, then they deserve to see your rich github profile.

 ## Features